Find answers to many of your questions here!

 A. The general education requirement is proficiency equivalent to the third semester of study of one foreign language at the U of I prior to graduation.
 Some majors (art history, music history, and vocal performance) have additional foreign language requirements.
 Because this is a proficiency requirement, it does not matter how that knowledge was obtained.
 A student may have studied the language in high school, spoken it at home, or acquired proficiency through another method.
 Formal study at the university level is not required.

-Q. Does one need a fourth year of Spanish for a music education degree?
+Q. Do I need a fourth year of Spanish for a music education degree?

 A. No. In the College of Fine and Applied Arts, only music history and art history majors are required to complete the fourth year of a foreign language.
 All other majors—except for vocal performance, which has additional language requirements—require completion of only the third year of study.